storybookjs/ember/docs/writing-stories/args.md

 <!-- prettier-ignore-end -->

-## Project args
+## Global args

-You can also define args at the project level; they will apply to every component's stories unless you overwrite them.
+You can also define args at the global level; they will apply to every component's stories unless you overwrite them.
 To do so, export the `args` key in your `preview.js`:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'react/button-story-project-args-theme.js.mdx',
+    'common/button-story-project-args-theme.js.mdx',
   ]}
 />